git/git.github.io/rev_news/drafts/edition-24.md

                   tool would be an alternative.

-		* One alternative would be the design of the Git protocol version 2, with capabilities negociation first.
+		* One alternative would be the design of the Git protocol version 2, with capabilities negotiation first.

 		* Jeff King, alias Peff, suggested to keep the